AWF-GAUG/Yolov5-tree-species-classification-in-point-cloud-images/README.md

 # Setup
 ## Get Yolov5
 Download YOLOv5 and setup a working environment as explained [here](https://github.com/ultralytics/yolov5).
+Or use yolo calssification scripts from this repository (see "./yolo_classification").

 ## Get Julia
 Download Julia from [here](https://julialang.org/downloads/).